kazamov/goit-microservice-project/README.md

 - Adding NAT Gateways for private subnet internet access
 - Setting up VPC endpoints for AWS services

-For detailed implementation guides, refer to the individual module documentation linked above.

 ---

-**� For comprehensive documentation, configuration examples, and advanced usage, please refer to the module-specific README files.**
+**For comprehensive documentation and advanced configuration, refer to the module-specific README files.**